-Soft & delicate fig jam preserve with nutty, crunchy seeds & a squeeze of tangy lemon
+Soft & delicate fig jam recipe with nutty, crunchy seeds & a squeeze of tangy lemon

 Tis the season for figs!!
-And to make the most of this lovely fruit I’ve made myself a few jars of sticky fig jam preserve.
-A simple fig jam or fig chutney is a favourite of mine.
-You can’t beat the amazing taste, texture and crunch of seeds that you only get from figs – its almost like popping candy, only a whole lot better for you.
+And to make the most of this lovely fruit I've made myself a few jars of sticky fig jam preserve.
+A simple fig jam recipe or easy fig and balsamic chutney recipe are favourites of mine.
+You can't beat the amazing taste, texture and crunch of seeds that you only get from figs - its almost like popping candy, only a whole lot better for you.

 September and November are amazing months for all kinds of fruits and berries.
 Apples, blackberries, apricots, plums, pears - just so many.
 But my favourite, making it to first place just ahead of stewed apples, is the lovely little fig. With its thin skin, soft texture, nutty flavour and a million crunchy seeds; the fresh fig really is a special treat.

 Seeds in figs

 - The fig fruit is actually a false fruit or accessory fruit, which basically means that the flowers or seeds grow inside it rather than the fruit forming from the flower.

 Fruit, flower, or false fruit it all makes for good jam.